Gyraline Accuracy VS Hunter Hawkeye:

 Purpose of Study

-Traditionally, wheel alignment measurements are conducted on machines which include a vehicle lift, four image or laser targets, and a large camera assembly.
+Traditionally, wheel alignment measurements are conducted on machines which include a vehicle lift, four image targets, and a camera assembly.
 These devices are large and stationary, commonly taking up an entire repair bay, and do not allow for mobile operation.
 Further, they have extended setup times to check each vehicle’s alignment.
 Gyraline is a newly developed mobile alignment platform that uses a specially cased handheld device and its onboard sensors.

 Methodology and Testing